William J. Murray: Biography

 William J. Murray III (known as Bill) was born in Ohio in 1946, after his mother Madalyn Mays Roths had returned from service in Italy during World War II.
 His father was William J. Murray Jr., a married Catholic officer with whom Madalyn had an affair while they were both stationed in Italy.
 Though Murray refused to get a divorce and marry Madalyn, she divorced her husband, changed her surname to Murray, and named her newborn son William J. Murray, after his father.

 Madalyn moved with the baby to Baltimore, where her mother and brother lived.

 In 1954, Bill's half-brother Jon Garth Murray was born.
-When Bill was still a child, Madalyn started hosting Socialist Labor party meetings and encouraged him to attend so he could "learn the 'truth' about capitalism."
+When Bill was still a child, Madalyn started hosting Socialist Labor party meetings and encouraged him to attend so he could "learn the 'truth' about capitalism".
 Madalyn became an atheist activist when the boys were still young and attending public school.

-In 1960, after returning with her two boys to the United States from a trip to Paris during which she unsuccessfully applied for immigration to the Soviet Union, she brought Bill to the local junior high to enroll him in classes and was incensed to see the students praying during class.
+In 1960, after returning with her two boys to the United States from a trip to Paris, during which she had unsuccessfully applied for immigration to the Soviet Union, Madalyn brought Bill to the local junior high to enroll him in classes and was incensed to see the students praying during class.
 After various attempts to prevent Bill's attendance during prayer and Bible reading time, Madalyn gained national attention when she filed a lawsuit challenging the practice of compulsory prayer and Bible reading in public schools as unconstitutional, naming Bill as plaintiff.
 The Murrays' case, Murray v.
 Curlett, was folded into Abington School District v.
 Schempp before the Supreme Court of the United States heard the issues.

-In 1963, it ruled that mandatory Bible reading in public schools was unconstitutional.
-The year before it had overturned the practice of mandatory prayers in public schools.
+In 1963, the US Supreme Court ruled that mandatory Bible reading in public schools was unconstitutional.
+The year before, in 1962, it had overturned the practice of mandatory prayers in public schools.

 Murray later worked in various industries in the private sector, including the airline industry.
 He had a daughter, Robin, with his high school girlfriend, who stayed with his family after running away from home.

 In 1980, Murray became a Christian.
 Learning of his conversion, his mother commented: "One could call this a postnatal abortion on the part of a mother, I guess; I repudiate him entirely and completely for now and all times.
 He is beyond human forgiveness."
 He became a Baptist minister.
 He and his mother Madalyn Murray O'Hair were estranged by his action, as he was from his daughter and brother, who shared his mother's household and were deeply involved with the American Atheists organization.
 O'Hair had legally adopted Robin.